OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 [!INCLUDE [alert use https](../includes/alert-use-https.md)]

-To use your custom functions add-in, open a new workbook in Excel on a browser.
+To use your custom functions add-in, open a new workbook in Excel on the web.
 In this workbook, complete the following steps to sideload your add-in.

 1. In Excel, choose the **Insert** tab and then choose **Add-ins**.